 Energy level: High

-Portuguese Water Dogs make a wonderful apartment dog because of how intelligent and trainable they are.
+Portuguese water dogs make wonderful apartment dogs because of how intelligent and trainable they are.
 They get along well with other animals and are affectionate with humans too.

 Energetic and full of personality, this breed is high energy and needs a fair amount of exercise in the form of regular, long walks, and indoor playtime.
 Their beautiful coat of curly hair is hypoallergenic and incredibly soft if snuggling is your thing.